Hongyu-Li/Spring2018-Project3-Group8/README.md

 + Dong, Jiaqi

 	+ Generate README.md

 	+ Train and test Random Forest model based on SIFT, HOG, RGB and ORB

 	+ Pick the best parameter of Random Forest model, test using cross validation

 + Fan, Xiaochen

-	+ Make the PPT and give the presentation
+	+ Make the presentation PPT and give the presentation

+	+ Summarize the analysis results

+	+ Compare the characteristics of different methods of feature extraction and models

 + Li, Hongyu